-Audit output Format Description Target month External audit plan Report This report sets out the scope of our audit for 2017/18.
-March 2018 Independent Auditor's Report Report This report will contain our opinions on the true and fair view of the annual accounts.
-September 2018 Annual Report to the Partnership and the Controller of Audit Report At the conclusion of each year's audit we will issue an annual report setting out the nature and extent of our audit work for the year and summarising our opinions, conclusions and the significant issues arising from the work.
-This report will pull together all of our work under the Code of Audit Practice.
-September 2018
+Audit output Format Description Target month External audit plan Report This report sets out the scope of our audit for 2018/19.
+March 2019 Independent Auditor's Report Report This report will contain our opinion on the financial statements, the audited part of the remuneration report, annual governance statement and management commentary.
+September 2019 Annual Report to the Partnership and the Controller of Audit Report At the conclusion of each year's audit we issue an annual report setting out the nature and extent of our audit work for the year and summarise our opinions, conclusions and the significant issues arising from our work.
+This report pulls together all of our work under the Code of Audit Practice.
+September 2019